 The school will always indicate its intentions for taking photographs of pupils and will retrieve permission before publishing them.
 If the school wishes to use images or video footage of pupils in a publication, such as the school website, prospectus, or recordings of school plays, written permission will be sought for the particular usage from the parent of the pupil.
-Precautions, as outlined in the Photography Policy, are taken when publishing photographs of pupils, in print, video or on the school website.
+Precautions, are taken when publishing photographs of pupils, in print, video or on the school website.